TransitionSolver/TransitionSolver/README.md

 The first method reads parameter values from an input text file `<inputFileName>`.
 It must be a `.txt` file.
 The second method reads parameter values 1 to n from the command line.
 Both methods save results in the folder specified by `<outputFolderName>`.
 The argument `<modelLabel>` specifies which model to use.
 Currently supported model labels are `rss` for the real scalar singlet model, `rss_ht` for the high temperature expansion, `toy` for the toy model and 'smpluscubic' for a model based upon a non-linear realisation of EWSB that can exibit strong supercooling.

 The second argument `<GWs>` should be an integer that specifies whether or not to use output of the basic functionality TransitionSolver to compute graviational waves (GWs),  and if yes with what sources.
 0 means no GWs are computed, 1 means GWs with fluid contributions (sound waves and turbulence) only, 2 means gravitational waves from the scalar field / bubble collisions only, and 3 we present separate GWs predictions for bubble collisions and fluid contributions but we do not combine them.
-See Computing gravitational waves section below
+See Computing gravitational waves section below for more details.

 Here are some examples that can be run using the first method where the input file is passed: